nucypher/fileverse-agents/README.md

 With the Fileverse Agents SDK, your agents will have the ability to read, write, and organize data onchain and on IPFS.

 Out of the box and by default, your agent will get its own:
-* Safe Smart Account / Multisig: gasless transactions, make your Agent customizable
+* Safe Smart Account / Multisig: gasless transactions, make your Agent customisable
 * Smart Contract on Gnosis: public and permissionless registry of all the agent's outputs
-* Storage space on IPFS: decentralized and content addressing focused for your agent's outputs
+* Storage space on IPFS: decentralised and content addressing focused for your agent's outputs
 * Human-readable .md output: markdown is a format accessible by anyone, humans and other agents
-* **Optional TACo Encryption**: programmable access conditions for encrypted data with threshold cryptography

 ## Installation